27 interesting facts about Liechtenstein

 23. Europe’s Alpine region encompasses the eight European countries of Austria, France, Germany, Italy, Liechtenstein, Monaco, Slovenia and Switzerland.
 However, only Liechtenstein is situated entirely within the Alpine massif.

-24. Liechtenstein is Europe’s least visited country, only receiving around 98,000 international tourists in 2019 (the latest available data).
+24. Liechtenstein is Europe’s least visited country, peaking at around 98,000 international tourists in 2019.

 25. Liechtenstein has been a member of the United Nations since 1990.
-However, it is not a member of most specialised agencies such as UNESCO, the IMF and the World Bank.
+However, it is not a member of most specialized agencies such as UNESCO, the IMF and the World Bank.

 Every effort has been made to verify these facts about Liechtenstein using primary sources.
 However, if you find an error or have any questions, please contact us.